 2023 would see Maiden continuing a Herculean upswing with a triumvirate of history-making headlines.
 First came the news that the Royal Mail UK were set to immortalise Iron Maiden with their very own set of commemorative stamps.
 A rare honour, it was an expression of Maiden’s undeniable status as one of the United Kingdom’s greatest exports and their unquestionable influence on world culture.
 Even Eddie got one.
 Then came Trooper beer’s tenth anniversary – a Bruce-curated range of beers named after the seminal single of the same name from 1983’s Piece Of Mind album.
 Trooper beer has now sold a staggering 35 million pints in 68 countries around the world.

-And finally, spearheaded by artwork that perfectly encapsulates Maiden’s steadfast ability to chart new territory while remaining true to its roots and ever-growing legacy, the Future Past Tour began in May of 2023.
-A stunning visual and sonic blend of new music from Senjutsu and the band’s desire to revisit 1986’s legendary Somewhere In Time album, the tour – which has already sold out arenas throughout Europe and North America and now continues in 2024 – has brought generations of fans together to be enchanted by the past, the present, the eternal living legend that is Iron Maiden.
+And finally, spearheaded by artwork that perfectly encapsulates Maiden’s steadfast ability to chart new territory while remaining true to its roots and ever-growing legacy, the 2023 saw the launch of The Future Past Tour, a stunning visual and sonic blend of new music from Senjutsu and the band’s desire to revisit 1986’s revered Somewhere in Time album, the world tour has continued into 2024 to ecstatic response.

 Alexander Milas